 Google Nest Audio

-What’s new: Like the Amazon Echo, the Google Nest Audio has undergone a visual transformation.
-Its predecessor resembled an old-school air freshener, but the new model’s look is more of a rounded rectangle.
-And beneath that new skin resides an all-new speaker design, with a separate tweeter and woofer replacing the single driver of the outgoing Google Home.
+The Google Nest Audio’s predecessor resembled an old-school air freshener, but this latest model is a rounded rectangle that looks a little like a pillow standing on end.
+Beneath that new skin resides an all-new speaker design, with a separate tweeter and woofer replacing the single driver of the outgoing Google Home.

-What’s to like: Some people like Google Assistant better than Alexa; it comes down to personal preference.
-Alexa smart speakers have a wider variety of skills, but some users find Google’s interface to be more natural and easier to use.
+What’s to like: Some people like Google Assistant better than Alexa, but it comes down to personal preference.
+Alexa smart speakers have a wider variety of skills, but some users find Google’s interface, which has a search engine powered by Google instead of Alexa’s Bing-driven brain, to be more natural and easier to use.

-What’s not to like: While the company touted the Nest Audio’s sonic performance, our testers found that the gains are more modest.
-It has enough volume for a midsized room, but the midrange is a little hazy and there’s some sizzle on the high frequencies.
-While it’s better than that old Google Home, the Nest Audio still can’t compete with the best-sounding smart speakers, like the recently discontinued Google Home Max or the Google-compatible Sonos One.
+What’s not to like: While the company has touted the Nest Audio’s improved sonic performance, our testers found that the gains are more modest.
+The speaker generates enough volume for a midsized room, but the midrange is a little hazy and there’s some sizzle on the high frequencies.
+While it’s better than that old Google Home, the Nest Audio still can’t compete with the best-sounding smart speakers, like the Google-compatible Sonos One.
 It also doesn’t sound quite as good as the similarly priced fourth-gen Amazon Echo.

 Who should buy it: A Google fan who’s looking for a step up sonically.
 The Nest Audio is a solid choice for stand-alone listening or as part of a multiroom music system with other Google speakers.